p/seriamp/README.md

 operations, especially over the serial protocol, because `seriamp-web` maintains a persistent connection to the device whereas `seriamp` must necessarily connect for each invocation.
-- `-T, --timeout TIMEOUT`: the timeout to use for the operations.
+- `-t, --timeout TIMEOUT`: the timeout to use for the operations.
 This timeout is applied to each operation performed by `seriamp`; for example, if `seriamp` is instructed to turn on two zones of a Sonamp amplifier, two commands are issued (one for each zone) and each command is